Volleyball Positions and the Number of Players

 A volleyball team has six players.
 Competitive volleyball is traditionally divided into men's teams and women's teams, though recreational play can be coed.
 Two teams stand on opposite sides of a net in a volleyball court.
 Although the rules are extensive, the basic idea is a back-and-forth of the ball over the net, trying to keep it off the ground.
 Basic play consists of one team beginning a rally by serving the ball, which means tossing it in the air and hitting it with the palm or arm over the net.
 Then players hit the ball back and forth over the net, trying to score a point by grounding the ball on the opponent's court.
 Each team has three touches on its side during a rally.

 Volleyball Rotational Positions

 The six players stand in two rows facing the net in what are known as their rotational positions.
 The three players in the front row form the attack zone, and the three players in the back row form the defense zone.
 The back player on the left is called the server.
 She begins the rally to score a point.
-Players rotate clockwise on the court after the team wins a rally on the opponent's serve.

 Volleyball Playing Positions